newtonproject/newbridge.network/contents/faq/_index.md

 Change the transfer target, you can get a qrCode, which content is an ethereum address, if you send your ethereum asset to the address, you will transfer your asset from Ethereum to NewChain.

+## How is the NewBridge fee calculated?

+The NewBridge fee is used to maintain the operation of the system, that is, the fee consumed for transfers between NewChain and Ethereum.
+The specific calculation rules of the fee is: from the Ethereum cross-chain to NewChain, the fee is twice the ETH transfer gas fee and the double NEW transfer gas fee; from the NewChain cross-chain to the Ethereum, the fee is charged twice the NEW transfer gas Fee and double the ETH transfer gas fee.
+If it is an ERC20/NRC6 token, the transfer fee will be converted to the standard of the certificate based on the market price and then calculated accordingly.
+Due to the high volatility of the market, there may be deviations.
+NewBridge will adjust the fee regularly or irregularly.
+NewBridge itself does not earn any fees from users.